The Best Food Processors of 2020

 Breville Sous Chef 16 Pro

 Earning the top score as it has fended off challengers for close to three years, the Breville Sous Chef 16 Pro is easily our favorite food processor and a clear Editor's Choice Award winner.
-This top-of-the-line kitchen appliance crushed it across our tests, slicing produce extremely easily and completing even the most difficult tasks.
+This top-of-the-line kitchen appliance crushed it across our tests, easily slicing through produce and completing even the most difficult processing tasks.
 Its 1200-watt motor mixed dough, shredded potatoes, and sliced veggies without difficulty.
 On top of that, this food processor is one of the most convenient to use and one of the easiest to clean of the entire group.

 Read review: Breville Sous Chef 16 Pro